Daphne (comedy): Style and influences

 In an interview with Comedy Blogedy, Daphne cited an eclectic range of figures who have had an influence on their style from many different genres, various eras and from several parts of the world.
 The group is heavily influenced by music hall and old vaudeville; and, in their "Goon Show-esque" BBC Radio 4 show, Daphne Sounds Expensive, they are accompanied by a live nine-piece band.

 Radio

 Daphne Sounds Expensive (BBC Radio 4)

 In February 2016, the BBC announced that Daphne would be bringing a "Goon Show-esque" comedy called Daphne Sounds Expensive to BBC Radio 4, with the first episode airing on 14 July 2016.
 The series consists of four thirty-minute episodes.

 Daphne Sounds Expensive was shortlisted for the 'Best Radio Sketch Show' award at the Comedy.co.uk Awards 2016.
-Radio 4 commissioned a second series which it would broadcast from 13 July 2017.
+Radio 4 commissioned a second series, which was broadcast from 13 July 2017.